Undergraduate clinical rotations

 The Learning Lab and your clinical sites should be considered “fragrance free” to protect those with hypersensitivities.

-The white professional jacket for women and men is available through the University Bookstore South Campus Branch, various uniform stores, through catalogs and the internet.
+The white professional jacket is available through the University Bookstore, various uniform stores, through catalogs and the internet.
 Lab jackets should be lightweight and launder easily.
 Buy where you feel comfortable.

-Scrubs with the required shade of purple are purchased through the UW Bookstore South Campus Branch.
+Scrubs with the required shade of purple are purchased through the UW Bookstore.
 You are free to purchase the scrubs from other vendors, but you must match the UW purple color.

 The UW School of Nursing emblem is sold exclusively through the University Bookstore.
 Please purchase TWO emblems: one for the uniform jacket and one for the purple scrubs.